 You should not focus your and others’ attention on the fact that you have communication problems.
 So you label yourself and subconsciously reinforce the belief that shyness is your constant trait.

-Even if others notice your shyness, pretend that this is an accident, talk about it lightly, and not as a serious problem.
+Even if others notice your shyness, pretend that this is an accident, discuss it lightly, and not as a serious problem.
 Are you starting to blush?
-Say that this is a feature of your body and not a stress reaction.
+Say that this is a physical feature of yours and not a stress reaction.
 And never characterize yourself as shy in front of strangers.
-Let them form their own opinion and notice other, more interesting features of yours.
+Allow them to create their own opinions and notice other, more interesting features of yours.

 Adapted and translated by The Cop Cart Staff